317th Rifle Division (Soviet Union): 2nd Formation

 A new division began forming from July to August 2, 1942, at Makhachkala in the North Caucasus Military District.
 Its order of battle remained the same as that of the first formation.
 Col. Nikolai Aleksandrovich Shvarev was appointed to command on the latter date.
-With German panzers driving towards the Prokhladnyi and Mozdok regions, the STAVKA ordered the formation of a new 24th Army to defend the Makhachkala region.
+With German panzers driving towards the Prokhladnyi and Mozdok regions, Stavka ordered the formation of a new 24th Army to defend the Makhachkala region.
 The 317th was assigned to this new Army, but on August 28 the order was countermanded, re-designating the new Army as the 58th.